jahuty/documentation/liquid/parameters.md

 {% include heading.html title="Passing a parameter" lead="Assign values to variables at render time." %}

+The `assign` and `capture` tags are helpful, but they're static.
+Their values don't change.

-Parameters assign values to [variables](variables) when you [render a snippet](/components/snippets#rendering-a-snippet).
+Parameters, on the other hand, assign values to [variables]({% link liquid/variables.md %}) when you [render a snippet](/components/snippets#rendering-a-snippet).
 This allows you to re-use the same snippet with different values.

 {% include example.html example=examples.introduction1 %}